timhobbs/DataTablesDotNet/readme.md

 Based on [DataTablePager](http://activeengine.net/2011/02/09/datatablepager-now-has-multi-column-sort-capability-for-datatables-net/)
 _* Includes updated code from the comment section of the above post_

 The [datatables](http://datatables.net/) plugin is one of the coolest jQuery plugins around, and I wanted to find a way to make it work easily with ASP.NET MVC sites.
 Initially I created some objects that included the various datatables property names and that worked well.
-However, when another project came along and I wanted to use datatables in _that project too_ I realized the original way I created the objects kjust wasn;t going to cut it.
+However, when another project came along and I wanted to use datatables in _that project too_ I realized the original way I created the objects just wasn't going to cut it.

 After a lot of searching I found the above blog post.
 I liked what I saw.
 Even better was the additional code contributed by Paul Inglis in the comments.
 The only thing I did not like was the stringify used to turn the datatables JSON into key/value pairs.
 I also did not like the way the project was made available - a box.net download location with no way to contribute (hence the code in the comments).
 I decided I would build on these great contributions and update the code to work without the serialization.